 Their methods to develop these distinctive, handcrafted styles of wine are innovative, to say the least.
 Sipping wine on their porch and taking in the sweeping scenery of majestic mountains is a uniquely restorative experience.

 Delve into the history of the Overmountain men with a tasting and tour through the lush vineyards.
 The tasting room is a quaint cottage overlooking the foothills.
 If you can’t bring yourself to leave this serene setting, we don’t blame you – stay overnight in the luxury villas on site.

 Beloved in Lexington, Childress has an award-winning reputation among the North Carolina wineries.

 With 30 different varietals, there is something for every preference and pallet.
-With 15 types of European Vitis vinifera cultivars, the humid climate and red clay soil serve to create the distinctive and delectable flavor profiles of their wines.
+With 15 types of European Vitis vinifera cultivars, the humid climate and red clay soil create their wines’ distinctive and delectable flavor profiles.